- Kids with anger issues

 Kids with anger issues are not simply unpleasant.

 Failure to regulate and express anger appropriately can impact their social functioning and development.
-It can also hurt the parent’s physical and mental health2.
+It can also hurt the parent’s physical and mental health.2

-School-aged children who cannot control their intense feelings have lower empathy3.
-They have difficulties interpreting others’ intentions in social situations and therefore interact using inappropriate behavior.
+They have difficulties interpreting others’ intentions in social situations and interact using inappropriate behavior.

-These children have fewer social skills and are less popular with peers4,5.
-They are at risk for peer rejection, poor adjustment to school, and various externalizing problems6.
+They are at risk for peer rejection, poor adjustment to school, and various externalizing problems.6

-Older children with anger issues are found to be associated with delinquency, aggression, antisocial personality, and conduct problems7.
+Older children with anger issues are found to be associated with delinquency, aggression, antisocial personality, and conduct problems.7

 Excessive anger in early childhood can predict later psychopathology8 , such as oppositional defiant disorder (ODD)9 and conduct disorders.